JAmcevoy/LearnWithMe/README.md

 6. **401 Unauthorized Error for manifest.json**: The manifest.json file should be publicly accessible, but it is currently returning a 401 error, indicating that authentication is required to access it.
 This needs to be fixed by ensuring the file is served publicly.
 7. **WebSocket Connection Failed**: WebSocket connection issues (`ERR_CONNECTION_TIMED_OUT`) have occurred due to an unreachable or incorrectly configured WebSocket server.
 This issue remains unresolved and needs further debugging to ensure proper WebSocket communication.
 8. **Sorting of Circles After Editing**: When a user edits a circle, the page refreshes and pushes the most recently edited circle to the bottom of the page.
 This creates a poor user experience, but I currently lack the knowledge to fix it.
 The desired behavior is to maintain the circle's original position after editing or to allow for customizable sorting.
+9. **The Circles List View** The circles list is kind of messy and unless you know what to look for it might be hard to locate and when you go into a circle and back out it bring you back to the top making it difficult for user to pop in and out of chats easily.
+10. **Chats Refresh** When multiple users are in a chats it doesnt auto refresh for other users the user has to phyically refresh the page to see updated messages.
+I just dont have the knowledge right now to complete this!

 ---